BLapierreCBT/GearHeart/README.md

 - Ray (game dev/game logic specialist) Ray and I worked on the famous "blimpy blimp" game.
 He is a solid programmer who has a talent for game logic.
 - Logan (game dev/FX manager) Logan is a professional programmer(most languages), sound professional, and Volkswagon whisperer.
 - Chris (animator) Chris is a professional animator/editor.
 His 2d animation skillset is perfect for this project.
+- Devin (game Dev/Skynet dev) Devin is always a push of a button away from activating skynet.

 ---Team notes---